BrownFi/BrownFi-tech-docs/adapter & admin roles.md

 - _SetMinPriceAge_: set the minimal valid time for an updated price (i.e. invalid price if exceeding the minimal time-period)

 **BizSetter** acts on a specific pool.
 Two pools may have two separated Bussiness Setters who are responsible for the 4 following settings:
-- setFee: set transaction fee
+- _setFee_: set transaction fee
-- setKappa: set parameter which controls liquidity concentration
+- _setKappa_: set parameter which controls liquidity concentration
-- setFeeto: set receiver of protocol fee (receiving diluted LP tokens per swap) which belongs to the developer
+- _setFeeto_: set receiver of protocol fee (receiving diluted LP tokens per swap) which belongs to the developer
-- setProtocolfee: set the share percentage of trading fee which will belong to the developer
+- _setProtocolfee_: set the share percentage of trading fee which will belong to the developer

 **Pauser** acts on all pools (i.e. the entire protocol).
-- Pause the entire protocol in case of attacks or emergent vulnerabilities.
+- _Pause_ the entire protocol in case of attacks or emergent vulnerabilities.

 ## 3. Timelock to effective setting
 To prevent acidental and sudden change in the protocol, we apply timelock regarding setting change until effectiveness, except protocol pausing.